How To Get Rid of Bed Bugs

 Photo: istockphoto.com

-Among all types of insect infestations, bed bugs are among the most feared for homeowners.
+Among all types of insect infestations, bed bugs are among the most feared for homeowners and renters alike.
 These tiny insects like to live on clothes or bedding and hide in small and flat spaces.

 Bed bugs feed on the blood of their subjects, causing tiny, itchy red bumps, typically in straight lines.
-Here are ways to recognize the problem and several solutions for homeowners who believe they have a bedbug infestation.
+There are several ways to recognize the problem and solutions for those who believe they have a bedbug infestation.

 Time required: A few days, working as quickly as possible